joaquinpereyra98/daggerheart-art-pack/README.md

 These will all be recognized and can populate the compendium automatically.

 ## FAQ
-**Q: Do I need to create the subfolders myself?**
-A: No. The portraits and tokens folders already include subfolders for each compendium.
-Simply place your images in the appropriate subfolder.

-**Q: The subfolders don't exist, can I create them myself?**
-A: Yes, but you must be especially careful when creating the names of folders and subfolders.
+**Q: I found a bug, who do I tell?**
+A: You can write an issue in the [repository](https://github.com/joaquinpereyra98/daggerheart-art-pack/issues) or send a message to the developer on Discord

 **Q: How should I name my image files?**
-A: Use a slugified version of the document name: lowercase letters, spaces replaced with underscores _.
-You can add numbers or extra text after the name if you want variations for **Tokens**.
+A: Use a slugified version of the document name.
+You can add numbers or extra text after the name if you want variations for *Wildscards Tokens*.
 Example:
 ```
 acid_burrower.png